Akeboshiwind/tg-clj-server/docs/intro.md

                  {:update-opts {:allowed_updates ["message"]}})
 ```

-If the handler throws an exception the server will ignore it and move onto the next `update`, if you want to handle them you will need to include some middleware to do so.
+If the handler throws an exception the server will ignore it and move on to the next `update`, if you want to handle them you will need to include some middleware to do so.

-But if the Telegram Bot API returns an error the server will throw an exception and halt.
+If the Telegram Bot API returns an error when fetching updates, the server will throw an exception and halt.

 Otherwise this function does nothing more, you'll need to add [routing](#routing) and [middleware](#middleware) to do more interesting things :D.